wavefrontHQ/docs/pages/doc/ui_dashboards.md

 <p><a href="https://vmwarelearningzone.vmware.com/oltpublish/site/openlearn.do?dispatch=previewLesson&id=5103bc38-dc7a-11e7-a6ac-0cc47a352510&inner=true&player2=true"><img src="/images/v_dashboards_intro.png" style="width: 700px;" alt="introduction to dashboards"/></a>
 </p>

-{% include shared/permissions.html entity="dashboards" entitymgmt="Dashboard" %}
+While every Wavefront user can view dashboards, you must have Dashboard permission to save changes you make to dashboards.

-## Creating a Dashboard
+## Create a Dashboard

 You can create a dashboard from the All Dashboards page, from a chart, from the Metrics browser, or by cloning an existing dashboard.